Tutte Polynomials for Directed Graphs: Concluding remarks

-\textbf{Acknowledgments:} The authors are grateful to Ira Gessel and Darij Grinberg for very valuable discussions about quasi-symmetric functions, and to Mathias Beck, Valentin Feray, Martin Loebl, Lorenzo Traldi, and Dominic Welsh for bibliographical references.
-OB is indebted to Sam Hopkins for his explanations about the relevance of fourientations activities to Question~\ref{question:mysterious-identities}.
+\textbf{Acknowledgments:} We are grateful to Ira Gessel and Darij Grinberg for very valuable discussions about quasi-symmetric functions, and to Mathias Beck, Valentin Feray, Martin Loebl, Lorenzo Traldi, and Dominic Welsh for bibliographical references, and to Sam Hopkins for his explanations about the relevance of fourientations activities to Question~\ref{question:mysterious-identities}.
+We also thank the referees for suggesting improvements to the presentation of this paper.